Productivity Tips for Visual Studio

 Display only the errors you want to address.
 If you choose the Filter button on the Error List toolbar, you can reduce the number of errors that appear in the Error List window.
 You can display only the errors in the files that are open in the editor, only the errors in the current file, or only the errors in the current project.
 You can also search within the Error List window to find specific errors.

 Find dialog boxes, menu commands, and options.
-In the Quick Launch box, enter keywords or phrases for the items that you're trying to find.
-For example, the following options appear if you enter
+In the Quick Launch box, enter keywords or phrases for the items that you’re trying to find.
+For example, the following options appear if you enter new project:

 Quick Launch displays links to the New Project dialog box, the Add New Item dialog box, and the Projects and Solutions page in the Options dialog box, among others.
 Quick Launch results can also include project files and tool windows.